Results 1 - 10

 Privacy is the most often-cited criticism of ubiquitous computing, and may be the greatest barrier to its long-term success.
 However, developers currently have little support in designing software architectures and in creating interactions that are effective in helping end-users manage their privacy.
 To address this problem, we present Confab, a toolkit for facilitating the development of privacy-sensitive ubiquitous computing applications.
 The requirements for Confab were gathered through an analysis of privacy needs for both end-users and application developers.
 Confab provides basic support for building ubiquitous computing applications, providing a framework as well as several customizable privacy mechanisms.
 Confab also comes with extensions for managing location privacy.
 Combined, these features allow application developers and end-users to support a spectrum of trust levels and privacy needs.

-- ACM Transactions on Computer Systems
+- ACM Trans. on Computer Systems,

 MultiJava: Design rationale, compiler implementation, and applications